Lancelot Brown and his Essex Clients

 Archive based studies on historic gardens and landscapes in Essex.

 A series of studies on archive-based projects, focussing on the archives themselves, rather than approaching them purely as aids to understanding specific sites.
-(Out of print.)
+(Copies still available.)

 Repton in Essex

 A gazetteer of 40 sites in Essex associated with Humphry Repton.
 This publication includes the history of the sites and their families and is illustrated with contemporary pictorial evidence.
 Illustrations from the six surviving Essex Red Books are also included.
-(Being Reprinted.)
+(2nd Edition available.)

 Historic Designed Landscapes: Planning and Conservation Guidance.